We're Not Married!: Reception

 Bosley Crowther of The New York Times wrote: "it must be said for Mr. Johnson and Mr. Goulding that they cut their capers well and came forth with a tailored entertainment that is one of the snappiest of the year."
-Crowther's favorite segment “most particularly because of the droll demonstration of confusion and beaming triumph that Louis Calhern gives—(is) the little drama in which a Texas millionaire confounds a scheming wife and her attorney who are trying to skin him with the old Army game.
+Crowther's favorite segment "most particularly because of the droll demonstration of confusion and beaming triumph that Louis Calhern gives—(is) the little drama in which a Texas millionaire confounds a scheming wife and her attorney who are trying to skin him with the old Army game.
 In this one, Mr. Calhern is delicious as he helplessly blinks and squirms through the obvious embarrassments of a frame-up and the subsequent bludgeonings of the kill.
-And then he is beautifully nimble as he finds his ace card and turns upon his relentless harassers…” However, Crowther errs in stating that “it's the only item of the lot in which the slight accident of manumission from matrimony is permitted to stand.”
-He overlooks Hector Woodruff's burning the letter and saying nothing to his wife.
+And then he is beautifully nimble as he finds his ace card and turns upon his relentless harassers..."